Children's Musculoskeletal Physiotherapy

 Vitamin D deficiency

-Vitamin D (NHS) (opens in new window) > is an important part of a child’s diet because it supports the absorption of calcium, which is needed for their bones to grow and to stay strong.
-Inadequate vitamin D can lead to softer, weakened bones, that can be painful and are more vulnerable to injury.
+Vitamin D is an important part of a child’s diet, because it supports the absorption of calcium which is needed for their bones to grow and to stay strong.
+If a child has low vitamin D intake, it can lead to softer, weakened bones, that can be painful and increase the risk of an injury.

-If your child is struggling with weakness, tiredness, frequent falls, and fractures, it may be because they are deficient in vitamin D. Bowing of the legs is also a symptom of vitamin D deficiency.
+If your child is struggling with weakness, tiredness, frequent falls, fractures and bowing of the legs (legs curved outwards), it may be because they are deficient in vitamin D.

 Knee ligament reconstruction